 The church land use and zoning attorneys of Dalton & Tomich, PLC have successfully defended churches, other houses of worship and their insurers in religious land use and zoning cases across the country.
-Our expertise in the Religious Land Use and Institutionalized Persons Act (RLUIPA) has helped churches win approval to expand existing structures, purchase new buildings and complete new church construction projects.
+Our experience in the Religious Land Use and Institutionalized Persons Act (RLUIPA) has helped churches win approval to expand existing structures, purchase new buildings and complete new church construction projects.
 Local collaborations with pastors and other church leaders have enabled congregations to survive, grow and thrive from coast to coast.

 One church land use case that grabbed national attention was that of North Vineyard Church in South Hackensack, New Jersey.
 The case was highlighted by The Atlantic magazine.
 Working closely with the church’s lead pastor to overcome discrimination from the township, Dalton & Tomich was able to secure a resolution that ultimately allowed North Jersey Vineyard Church to build a 717-seat sanctuary and continue its noble mission.